philshem/tweets_near_me/README.md

 **To Do:**

-+ Add a date filter in the config (only go back 24 hours, etc)
++ Add a date filter in the config (for example, only show last 24 hours)

-+ Make zoom_start a function of all points
++ Make map zoom_start to fit all points

 + Make color of marker have gradient based on time (most recent are darkest, oldest are faintest)

 + Embed tweet in iframe (or something)